LeapLabTHU/ExpeL/README.md

 Check `LICENSE.md`

 ## ⚠️ Issues
-We encountered some errors and gathered them here (note that at time of reading, their might have been fixed).
+We encountered some errors and gathered them here (note that at time of reading, they might have been fixed).
 If you don't encountered them, lucky you 😒.

-**🛒 Webshop**-server installation:
+**🛒 WebShop**-server installation:

 ```Bash
 # install